IT auditing and controls: Infrastructure general controls for CISA professionals

 - Limiting logical and physical access to IT resources to those who require and are authorized to access it

-The basic auditing question here, is, are they doing the things that are included in their roles and responsibilities?
-Remember as an IT auditor you need to “Pull the Thread” and see where it leads.
-For instance, in this case you would ask if they are ensuring that security patches are identified and installed.
-If they say “NO” then it becomes your responsibility to find out why.
-Is it because that role/responsibility is not in their job description?
-Or is it because they don’t have the resources (training) to do that role?
-Or is it simply that they aren’t doing it?
-Remember “Root Cause Analysis” because when you make your audit report and you state that Information Security is not ensuring that security patches are identified and installed, you will need to also need to state what you found the root cause to be, and thus have a basis for your recommendation.
-You might find that it wasn’t in their job description in which case you would state that and recommend that the job descriptions be updated, the people trained, and that a follow-up audit be performed in 90 days to determine if corrective action has been taken.
+Determining how an organization handles root cause analysis is another crucial element of the auditing process.
+When you make your audit report and state that information security is not ensuring that security patches are identified and installed, you will also need to explain what you found the root cause to be and have a basis for your conclusion.
+You might find that it wasn't in their job description in which case you would state that and recommend that the job descriptions be updated, the people trained, and that a follow-up audit be performed in 90 days to determine if corrective action has been taken.

-From an IT Service Management perspective the primary thing we want to look at are the service level agreements (SLA) and whether performance is being measured and reported against the requirements stated in the SLA.
-Some sources of information to consider in auditing this area might include; exception reports, system and application logs, operator problem reports, and operator work schedules.
+From an IT service management perspective, we want to look at the service level agreements (SLA) and whether performance is being measured and reported against the requirements stated in the SLA.
+Some sources of information to consider in auditing this area might include:

-Infrastructure operations are processes and activities that support and manage the entire IT infrastructure, systems, applications and data, focusing on day-to-day activities.
-Some of the tasks that you would expect IT operations staff to preform would be:
+Infrastructure operations include processes and activities that support and manage an organization's IT infrastructure, systems, applications and data, focusing on day-to-day activities.
+Some of the tasks that you would expect IT operations staff to perform would be:

 - Making sure backups run successfully